-Four More Yards tees are manufactured from plastic with an elastomer crown and have a flexible six-prong top which is intended to flex at impact thereby lowering friction for more accurate drives that travel like the name indicates “4 Yards More”.
+Four More Yards tees are manufactured from plastic with an elastomer crown and have a flexible six-prong top which is intended to flex at impact.
+This lowers friction for more accurate drives that travel like the name indicates “4 Yards More.”

-The six-prong top reduces friction when compared with the basic design that has a hollowed-out tee top.
+The six-prong top reduces friction compared with the basic design with a hollowed-out tee top.
 The combination of materials and the flexible design allows the manufacturer to guarantee a minimum of 100 shots off the same tee without it breaking.
 This is good for your budget and the environment.

 It is available in 1 ½ inch, 2 ¾ inch, and 3 ¼ inch lengths.
-The longer tees are ideal for drivers and fairway woods while the shorter tees are more appropriate for hybrids and irons.
-Ideal tee height is consistently attained through the usage of solid color on the bottom of the tee.
+The longer tees are ideal for drivers and fairway woods, while the shorter tees are more appropriate for hybrids and irons.
+Ideal tee height is consistently attained by using a solid color on the bottom of the tee.

 White is the primary color for the 4 More Yards tees.